Thank You for printing!

 Sringeri Vidyashankara Temple

-And Sharadamba temple at Sringeri, Chikkamagalur district, Karnataka.
+And Shri Sharadamba temple at Sringeri, Chikkamagalur district, Karnataka.

 The small town of Sringeri is a popular pilgrimage centre featuring historic temples : the architecturally unique and magnificent Sri Vidyashankar Temple and Sri Sharadamba temple.

-The small town of Sringeri, amidst the lush green Western Ghats is one of the must visit places around Mangalore, Chikmagalur and Udupi.
+The small town of Sringeri, located amidst the lush green Malnad region of the Western Ghats, is one of the must visit places around Mangalore, Chikmagalur and Udupi.

 Being one of the popular pilgrimage centres of Karnataka, it has the architecturally unique and magnificent Sri Vidyashankara Temple that incorporates the spectacular Hoysala, Chalukya and other South Indian styles of temple architecture, and Sri Sharadamba temple, which is also important to pilgrims.